Blackboard Ally and Canvas

 - Receive feedback & improve content accessibility with step-by-step instructions.

-- Blackboard Ally automatically creates ‘alternative versions’ of your original files for your students (coming in June 2021.)
+- Blackboard Ally automatically creates ‘alternative versions’ of your original files for your students.

 Benefits to Students:

-- Blackboard Ally creates multiple ‘alternative formats’ of your original documents so students can choose the best option to suit their learning needs (coming in June 2021.)
+- Blackboard Ally creates multiple ‘alternative formats’ of your original documents so students can choose the best option to suit their learning needs.

 - Alternative formats include: HTML, Tagged PDF, ePub, Electronic Braille, Audio, Beeline Reader or a Translated Version.